Common Treatments for Pituitary Tumors

 While SRS and IMRT use x-ray energy to kill tumor cells, proton beam radiation uses protons, which are less damaging to healthy tissue.

-Radiation therapy response to tumors is variable and hard to predict.
+Tumor response to radiation therapy is variable and hard to predict.
 As assessed by tumor shrinkage or growth stoppage, benefits can take months or years to manifest.
 As a result, you'll need to have checkups every year to ensure the treatment is working.
 This frequently entails brain imaging and blood tests to measure hormone levels.

 Medical Management of Pituitary Tumors